brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive-calendar-in-angular4.md

 #### filteredAppointments$

 This is the most important stream.
-It is used to show the appointments in all different views and it is dependent on a bunch of streams:
+It is used to show the appointments in all the different views, and it is dependent on a bunch of streams:

 - viewMode$
 - currentDateM$
 - appointments$
 - searchTerm$

-This looks is a bit more complex but let's give it a go.
+This looks a bit more complex, but let's give it a go.

-**Note:** the ```[]``` in the image below stands for an empty array, the ```[.]``` for an array with one value and so on.
+**Note:** the ```[]``` in the image below stands for an empty array, the ```[.]``` for an array with one value, and so on.

 ![filteredAppointment$](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/reactivecalendar/reactivecalendar11.png)

 Let's take the time to process this image.
 The operator we will use to combine all these streams is called **combineLatest**.
-It will create a stream that will wait untill all streams have a value and will start emitting values for every change of every stream.
+It will create a stream that will wait until all streams have a value and will start emitting values for every change of every stream.

-So basically it gives us a function where we have all the information we need.
-The appointmments in firebase, the viewmode, the searchterm and the current date.
-Based on these values we can calculate the appointments for every view:
+So basically, it gives us a function where we have all the information we need.
+The appointments in Firebase, the view mode, the search term, and the current date.
+Based on those values, we can calculate the appointments for every view:

 ```typescript
 filteredAppointments$ = Observable.combineLatest(